-- o personal descriptions
+- personal descriptions

 - o feelings

-- o relationships
+- relationships

-- o social media
+- social media

-- o describing places
+- describing places

-- o celebrations
+- \circ celebrations

-- o cultural differences and preferences
+- $\circ \quad \text{cultural differences and preferences} \\$

-- o education
+- \circ education

-- $\circ \quad \text{synonyms and antonyms} \\$
+- synonyms and antonyms

-- idiomatic expressions.
+- o idiomatic expressions.

-- o topics of social or sectoral interest.
+- topics of social or sectoral interest.

 Assessment Methods

 The final class sessions will be dedicated to students presenting an oral project individually or in teams on a topic related to Italian civilization.
 At the end of the course, a final exam (written and oral) will evaluate the achievement of the required level.